rustadot/recurrency/README.md

    make start-paseo-relay
    ```

-1. Register a new parachain slot (parachain id) for Frequency. _Note, if parachain was
+1. Register a new parachain slot (parachain id) for Recurrency. _Note, if parachain was
    previously registered on a running relay chain and no new registration is required,
    then you can skip the above step._